RFP2202-Blue-Ocean-Avengers/WordWolf/README.md

 1. Make sure you're working on the correct branch!

-2. Open two terminal tabs and navigate to the root directory.

-3. Create a .env file and enter in the correct information
+2. Create a .env file and enter in the correct information

 3. Run `npm run dev` to start.